yusufm/smallfactory/README.md

 - **Custom fields & tags** — Capture the details that matter to your business.
 - **Simple onboarding** — Start in minutes with an example repository.

+## GET endpoints are pure (no side effects)

+- All HTTP GET routes avoid cache writes and Git mutations.
+- Inventory reads in the web app use the read‑only helper `inventory_onhand_readonly()`.
+- CLI parity: use `sf inventory onhand --readonly` to compute on‑hand without writing caches.

 ---

 ## What to read next